 The office space is a vital part of organizational culture.
-It effects the performance of the employees.
-Make sure that you are comfortable in the position that you working in.
-Check to see if the workplace allows you to bring your pet or play a game at lunch or is it a quieter and strictly professional environment.
+It affects the performance of the employees.
+Make sure that you are comfortable in the position that you work in.
+Check to see if the workplace allows you to bring your pet or play a game at lunch or if is it a quieter and strictly professional environment.
 These are essential things to know as you will be spending about nine hours in the office daily.

 Finding an organization that can bring out your best traits is not easy.
-It can inspire you to be the best is not an easy task.
+Inspiring you to be the best is not an easy task.
 The interview process can offer useful insight into the company.
 It will let you know if the organization is disorganized and operates strictly by the book or not.

 While preparing for the interview, come up with questions you can ask the interviewer that cover the culture of the company.

 Here are six questions that can get you the information you are looking for:

 What is the best thing you like about working in the organization?

 You can ask the potential coworker what is their favorite thing about the company.
 It helps determine whether it is a supportive environment or not.
 It also tells you if there are growth opportunities or not.
 If you do not get a chance to ask any questions during the interview then it tells you that questions are not welcomed in the culture of the organization.